HolyBlackCat/cpp-tutorials/language/02_basics/10_loops.md

 ## The `for` loop

-This is the kind of loop that you'll see most often.
+This is the kind of loop you'll see most often.

 ```cpp
 for (int i = 0; i < 5; i++)